tfkillian/shiny/README.md

 # shiny

 This repository contains Shiny web app templates for visualizaling bioinformatic data analysis results.
-So far, I have designed two types of Shiny apps, which are described below:
+So far, there are two types of Shiny apps, which are described below:

 -   RNAseq viewer